 As in past years, this round included a competitive application.
-Strong applicants clearly described how this grant will enable them to upgrade and improve their digital networks to change instruction to implement digital learning, specifically facilitating learning with technology that gives students some control over time, place, path, and/or pace.
-In addition, they demonstrated their need for network equipment or devices, outline their equipment selection/deployment/maintenance plans, and explain how this investment ties into their current network.
+Strong applicants clearly described how this grant would enable them to upgrade and improve their digital networks to change instruction and, ultimately, implement digital learning.
+Specifically, strong applicants demonstrated how they would facilitate learning with technology to give students some control over time, place, path, and/or pace.
+In addition, they demonstrated their need for network equipment or devices, outlined their equipment selection/deployment/maintenance plans, and explained how this investment would tie into their current network.

 Each application was scored by two independent reviewers with expertise in digital learning using a 100-point rubric.
-Any review with more than a ten-point spread between reviewers resulted in a third review, which was then averaged with the other two scores.
+Any review with more than a 10-point spread between reviewers resulted in a third review, which was then averaged with the other two scores.